ibartelink/Target-Site-PBPK-in-oncology/README.md

 **Structure**
-The model is structure to include first all parameters that are used in the modeling.
-In case of small molecules the model PK predicitions are derived for each tissue, ordered as A.
+The model is structure to include first all parameters that are used in the modeling for PK.
+In case of small molecules the model PK predicitions are derived for each tissue, ordered as A - the KP prediction.
 Then physiological parameters are listed under B.
 Finally the full model code including all differential equations per tissue compartment are included in C.

 **How to use**
 The models were created in R: 4.3.2.
 Rstudio development environment (version 2023.12.1 ) with the DeSolve package (version 1.40).